Posts

 Customization and branding on metal candle tins

 The gifting culture of the Middle East creates great opportunities for personalizing metal candle tin, especially during festivals such as Eid and Ramadan.
 Tsing’s decorating capabilities support everything from laser-etched family crests to NFC-enabled smart tags that play personalized messages when scanned.
 For corporate clients, we’ve developed a “Brand Resonance” program that helps translate different brand elements into expressions that fit Middle Eastern culture—for example, converting a standard logo into an Arabic-style pattern.
 And for some brands, we’ve adopted a “Hidden Decoration” technique, where subtle patterns only become visible when a candle heats the tin.
-For the wedding market, we offer modular calligraphy panels that can be mixed and matched to spell out the couple’s names in Arabic script.
+For the wedding market, we design modular calligraphy panels that users can mix and match to spell out the couple’s names in Arabic script.
 These customization options typically add 15-30% to the unit cost but can increase perceived value by 200-300%, making them particularly valuable for limited edition and premium product lines.

 Better for the Middle East Market